Edit this page

 Learn how to use a standalone module created with create-expo-module in your project by using a monorepo or publishing the package to npm.

-The recommended way to create an Expo module inside an existing application is described in the Expo Modules API: Get started guide.
-This page outlines two additional methods of using a module created with create-expo-module
+The recommended way to create an Expo module in an existing project is described in the Expo Modules API: Get Started guide.
+This tutorial explains two additional methods for using a module created with create-expo-module

 These methods are useful if you still want to keep the module separate from the application or share it with other developers.

-If you need to familiarize yourself with configuring your project as a monorepo, see Working with monorepos guide.
+To learn how to configure your project as a monorepo, check out the Working with monorepos guide.

-Run one of the apps to ensure everything is working.
-Then, start the TypeScript compiler inside packages/expo-settings to watch for changes and rebuild the module's JavaScript:
+Run one of your apps to ensure everything works.
+Then, start the TypeScript compiler in packages/expo-settings to watch for changes and rebuild the module's JavaScript:

 -